mono/website/docs/tools+libraries/libraries/index.md

 Wiki: [GtkSharp](/docs/gui/gtksharp/)

 This toolkit is a .NET binding for the Gtk+ toolkit.
 It is in active development, and there are various applications in the Mono world that use it (Monodoc, Monocov, Mono's Debugger and various smaller applications, a more complete list is available on the Gtk# Wiki.
-Platforms: Unix, Windows, GPE, MacOS X (using the X server).
+Platforms: Unix, Windows, GPE, macOS (using the X server).

 Pros: